The Day John Lennon Returned His MBE to the Queen

-As soon as the Queen of England bestowed one of the country's highest honors upon John Lennon, almost anyone could have guessed it wasn't going to end well.
+Almost anyone could have guessed it wasn't going to end well as soon as the Queen of England bestowed one of the country's highest honors upon John Lennon.

-Along with the rest of the Beatles, Lennon was made a Member of the Most Honorable Order of the British Empire on Oct.
+Lennon was made a Member of the Most Honorable Order of the British Empire along with the rest of the Beatles on Oct.
 26, 1965, an act of recognition demonstrating the immense pride the nation took in the band's incredible worldwide success.
-According to Lennon, he had to be talked into accepting the award by Beatles manager Brian Epstein, and true to his customarily flippant and anti-establishment persona, he proved fairly flippant at the award ceremony.
+Lennon said he had to be talked into accepting the award by Beatles manager Brian Epstein, and true to his customarily anti-establishment persona, he proved fairly flippant at the award ceremony.

 "She said to me, 'Have you been working hard lately?'
-And I couldn't think what we had been doing so I said, 'No, we've been having a holiday,'" Lennon recalled.
+And I couldn't think what we had been doing so I said, 'No, we've been having a holiday,'" Lennon later recalled.
 "We'd been recording, but I couldn't remember."

 He later joked that he thought the letter informing the band members they'd been selected was a notice that they'd been drafted, and claimed to have tossed it into a pile of fan mail.
 "We thought being offered the MBE was as funny as everyone else thought it was," Lennon added.
 "We all met and agreed it was daft ... then it all just seemed part of the game we’d agreed to play."

-By the late '60s, that was a game Lennon had largely lost interest in playing, but he'd become increasingly savvy about how to leverage his celebrity in order to further his favorite causes.
-In the fall of 1969, that was a list that included ending British military involvement in global conflicts such as the wars in Vietnam and Biafra, and he decided to use the award he'd never really wanted in order to prove a point.
+That was a game Lennon had largely lost interest in playing by the late '60s, but he'd become increasingly savvy about how to leverage his celebrity in order to further his favorite causes.
+In the fall of 1969, Lennon was focused on ending British military involvement in global conflicts such as the wars in Vietnam and Biafra, and he decided to use the award he'd never really wanted in order to prove a point.

-Calling a news conference for Nov.
-25, 1969 (a portion of which you can watch above), Lennon announced his intention to return his MBE to the Queen and outlined his reasons for doing so, which were succinctly summed up in a typically cheeky note that read as follows:
+Lennon calling a news conference for Nov.
+25, 1969, announcing his intention to return his MBE to the Queen and outlined his reasons for doing so, which were succinctly summed up in a typically cheeky note that read as follows: